Ramification theory for varieties over a local field: Invariants of wild ramification

 commutative. \end{thm}

-By the assumption that $K$ is of characteristic 0, in the notation of the proof of Proposition \ref{prmap}, the generic fiber $Z_K$ is smooth over $K$ and the log product $(Z\times_XZ)^\sim \subset (Z\times_SZ)^\sim$ satisfies the condition (A) in Definition \ref{dflip} with $X$ replaced by $Z$.
-Except this remark, the proof is the same as that of Theorem \ref{thmmap} and is left to the reader.
-Similarly as Corollary \ref{cormap}, the log localized intersection product with the diagonal is defined as follows.
+By the assumption that $K$ is of characteristic 0, in the notation of the proof of Proposition \ref{prmap}, the generic fiber $Z_K$ is smooth over $K$ and the log product $(Z\times_XZ)^\sim \subset (Z\times_SZ)^\sim$ satisfies the condition (A$'$) after Definition \ref{dflip} with $X$ replaced by $Z$.
+Except this remark, the proof is the same as that of Theorem \ref{thmmap}.

-\begin{cor} Assume $K$ is of characteristic $0$.
-Let $V\to U$ be a finite \'etale morphism of smooth separated schemes of finite type over $S$.
-Then, the family of maps $((\ ,\Delta_Y^{\log}))$ for ${\cal C}_{V/S}$ defines a map 0